-Often telling a little story to convey in a vivid way the benefit we want to compel, helps a lot to get the reader engage and to keep reading.
+Often telling a little story to convey in a vivid way the benefit we want to compel, helps a lot to get the reader engaged and to keep reading.

 The ultimate goal is that prospects read all the copy so we’ll be able to convince them that this is the product they need.

 I recently worked with a luxury bedding brand.
 I had to write the description of a linen bedspread.

 The bedspreads are beautiful, made in the traditional way in Portugal.
 But all the benefits I could think of after doing a thorough research were already on the competitor’s website.